 - Monitor warning lights and engine temperature.
 Do not continue to drive if the check engine light is flashing, the engine is overheating, or the oil light turns on.

 - Read Lexus engine fault codes using an OBD2 scanner as soon as possible.
 See the instructions below.

-What Causes Lexus Check Engine Light to Come On
+What problem trigger Lexus Check Engine Light?

-The most common problems that trigger the check engine light on a Lexus are worn spark plugs, bad oxygen sensors, and loose gas cap.
+The most common problems that trigger the check engine light on a Lexus are worn spark plugs, bad oxygen sensors, and a loose gas cap.

 Common causes for Lexus check engine light to be triggered are:

 A spark plug that no longer fires is one of the most common problems that trigger the check engine light on Lexus vehicles.

 Many owners don’t realize that spark plugs are wear-and-tear items and need to be replaced according to the owner’s manual recommendation.
 Typically 60,000 miles.

 On older Lexus vehicles equipped with copper spark plugs, you had to change them every 30,000 miles.
 Newer models are equipped with Platinum or Iridium spark plugs that can last over 100,000 miles.

 2. Ignition Coils